-The 1 Pivot Point design (Figure 13) supports the console as an extension of the antler design.
+The 1 Pivot Point design (Figure 12) supports the console as an extension of the antler design.
 The structure attaches to an arbitrarily chosen antler with screws/bolts, such that the distance of the console from the midline of the machine is minimized.
 The console is secured to the structure at a pivot point that allows rotation between the standard and adaptive sides of the machine.
-Similar to the swivel bracket from last semester (Appendix B), the pivot point incorporates a locking peg to prevent unintended movement (Figure 14).
+Similar to the swivel bracket from last semester (Appendix B), the pivot point incorporates a locking peg to prevent unintended movement (Figure 13).
 After removal of the peg, the user manually rotates the console within its bracket to the desired orientation.
 The guiding peg moves along a curved channel present on one half of the circular portion of the structure.
 The channel limits the rotation of the console to 180° and prevents the electrical wires from tangling and/or restricting rotation.
-When the console faces either the standard or adaptive sides of the machine, the locking peg inserts into the console centering peg.
-The user then rotates the locking peg by 90° and pushes the peg into the cross-shaped keyhole on the structure.
+When the console centering peg.
+The user then rotates the locking peg inserts into the cross-shaped keyhole on the structure.

-Figure 13.
+Figure 12.
 Console Design 1: 1 Pivot Point.
 This design secures the console to one of the antler structures.
 A pivot point directly below the console allows 180° manual rotation between the standard and adaptive sides of the machine.